 What Is the Purpose of Calisthenics?

 Calisthenics usually engages large muscle groups.
-It works with either body or light weights to provide muscular and aerobic conditioning and effective exercises that target overall body health.
+It works with bodyweight to provide muscular and aerobic conditioning and effective exercises that target overall body health.

 The purpose of calisthenics is simple – improve your overall physical health.
 It originally was introduced in Greece as the general fitness meant as a helping hand in “beauty and strength” – the literal translation.
 It comes with many aspects that surpass strength, such as coordination, stamina, mobility, stability, flexibility, and so on.
 Calisthenics maintains the health of your joints, ligaments, and tendons, thus lowering injury risks during other fitness forms.